xinchaosong/xinchaosong.github.io/index.md

 * * *

-# Research
+# Experience

-### Graduate Research Assistant
+### Graduate Research Assistant in Robotics

-The Helping Hands Lab at Northeastern University, Boston, MA, 2018 - Present
+The Helping Hands Lab at Northeastern University, Boston, MA, 2019 - Present

 - Conduct research on the applications of deep reinforcement learning to robotic tactile and force sensing.

-### Undergraduate Research Assistant

-Tianjin University of Science and Technology, Tianjin, China, 2010 - 2011

-- Conducted research on motion control approaches to the indoor navigation and exploration of autonomous mobile four-wheeled robots.

-* * *

-# Teaching

-### Graduate Teaching Assistant at Northeastern University, Boston:
+### Graduate Teaching Assistant in Computer Sciences

-- CS 3520: Programming in C++ (Spring 2020)
-- IS 1500: Introduction to Web Development (Fall 2019)
-- CS 5004: Object-Oriented Design (Summer 2018-2019)
-- DS 5010: Introduction to Programming for Data Science (Fall 2018, Spring 2019)

-* * *

-# Experience
+Northeastern University Khoury College of Computer Sciences, Boston, MA, 2018 - 2020

+- Assisted in several courses in computer science and data science, see the teaching section for details.

 ### Mechatronics Engineer